 Other trends are also contributing to the woes of these high-end high street retailers.
 These include the tendency for workplaces to be increasingly casual.
 Younger consumers no longer have separate wardrobes for casualwear, workwear and going out.
 This reduces the number of clothing items they expect to buy.

 To add to the woes of traditional retailers such as Gap, they don’t even need to buy their clothes at all.
 Sites such as Rent the Runway, Borrowing Magnolia and Mine for Nine make it easy to rent clothing for major life stages such as maternity or a wedding.
 Subscription clothing brand Le Tote will even lend you a brand new wardrobe every month.

 Businesses are facing a highly-informed, young consumer that is constantly and quickly discovering new brands and products.

 This makes them brand-agnostic, with little loyalty.
 Social media means they are easily influenced by their peers, and easily able to influence others.
 But although these Millennial and Centennial generations are confident online, they still retain an interest in buying in a physical store.
 When they get there, they want and expect their purchasing to be an enjoyable experience.

 More and more apparel stores catering to this young audience are offering free wi-fi to enable social sharing at the point of purchase and some stores even offer beauty treatments and other services.
-These young consumers also value being able to customise their purchases.
-Brands are responding to this with customisation options for clothing, footwear (particularly trainers) and monogrammed handbags.
+These young consumers also value being able to customize their purchases.
+Brands are responding to this with customization options for clothing, footwear (particularly trainers) and monogrammed handbags.